guardianproject/info/content/blog/2017-02-22-f-droid-supports-apk-expansion-files-aka-obb.md

 * `org.fdroid.fdroid.action.GET_OBB_MAIN_URL`
 * `org.fdroid.fdroid.action.GET_OBB_PATCH_URL`

-Then download that URL using your favorite method, and make sure that the file ultimately ends up in \`Android/obb/<packageName>\` on the device&#8217;s External Storage.
+Then download that URL using your favorite method, and make sure that the file ultimately ends up in \`Android/obb/<packageName>\` on the device’s External Storage.